RNtaate/tic-tac-toe/README.md

 1. When your mark is aligned horizontally, or vertically, or diagonally, that will be a `game win`
 1. When all of the position have been played, without a `game win`, that will be a `game draw`
 1. At the end of every `game win` or `draw`, the game will ask if you want to play another round, you are supposed to enter `y` if you want to continue, otherwise enter any other key to terminate the game.
+1. The valid numbers to play are between `1 - 9`, if you play something other than that such as word, or letter, or a number above of 9 or below 1 such as zero or negative, or an already played position, the game will show a warning message and it asks you to enter another one which is valid

 ## Contributions